Media Center11 Things You May Not Know About Refugees

 Put yourself in the shoes of a refugee.
 You’ve already gone through two years of vetting, have been approved and are finally ready to start a new life where you can raise your children in safety, and then are told you have to wait at least four more months, but maybe as long as two years.
 That’s a hardship on families that is difficult to bear – especially for Syrian refugees who have fled a traumatic war situation.
 Many refugees have already spent years without a steady job, permanent housing or schooling for their children.
 When you’re a refugee, four months is a very long time to be in limbo, especially when you have children – or you are a child about to be reunited with her parents.

-3. Most of these refugees are Muslims.
-Why aren’t Muslim countries taking them in?
+3. Why aren’t Muslim countries taking refugees?

 4. I’ve heard that most of the Syrian refugees coming here are men who are leaving their wives and children behind.
 Is that true?